COSD 201: INTRODUCTION TO SIGN LANGUAGE

 This course is designed for students with no previous knowledge of American Sign Language (ASL).
 Students will acquire basic ASL skills needed to communicate in a wide variety of situations.

-Candidates for the Teacher Certificate in Speech and Language Disabilities engage in a student teaching experience in public or private schools in the greater Philadelphia area under the supervision of a certified speechlanguage pathologist who has Teacher Certification for Speech-Language Disabilities and a University Supervisor.
+Candidates for the Educational Specialist I School Speech & Language Pathologist PK-12 or the Teacher Instructional Certificate I for Speech and Language Impaired PK-12 engage in an advance school practicum experience in public or private schools in the greater Philadelphia area under the supervision of a school-based ASHA certified speech-language pathologist and a University Supervisor.
 Students investigate how speech and language affects the child’s achievement and functioning in the school environment and assess the child’s communication ability in relation to academic achievement with consideration of age appropriate curriculum in the classroom.
 Students learn Federal and State special education regulations as they relate to developing and modifying the Individualized Educational Plan (IEP) and other legal documents.
-They also participate in parent-teacher conferences pertaining to the child’s communication and education, organize a caseload, and provide appropriate assessment and intervention in areas including speech, language, voice, and fluency for children who may range in grade from preschool through high school.
-Prerequisites: SLH 516, appropriate Education courses, and permission of Program Director.
+They also participate in parent-teacher conferences pertaining to the child’s communication and education, organize a caseload, and provide appropriate assessment and intervention in areas including speech, language, voice and fluency for children who may range in grade from preschool through high school.
+Prerequisites: COSD 516, appropriate Education courses and permission of the Graduate Program Director.

 This course provides an overview of counseling in communication disorders and in the helping professions.
 Components of the therapeutic relationship including the interpersonal nature of communication, attending to clients, clinical interviewing, and recognizing communication patterns are surveyed.
 Counseling theories, goal setting, and strategic interventions with clients and their families are critiqued.
 This course includes active learning strategies and case study analysis.